YouTube TV and Roku: Why your cable box and TiVo days are numbered | ZDNet

 Cable television (that is, television programming delivered through a dedicated cable connection and set top box) may well be on its last legs.
 The latest offering from YouTube, YouTube TV, may help usher the old school cable box to its inevitable doom.

-Also: The 8K race is in full swing in 2018
+Read also: The 8K race is in full swing in 2018

 That's a bold statement.
 But while it makes for a good sound byte, there are so many ahems, buts, on-the-other-hands, and it-depends-on-yous that it may just be so many words.